kubevault/prometheus-exporter/docs/guides/secret-engines/mongodb/overview.md

 mongodb-engine   Success
 ```

-Since the status is `Success`, the MongoDB database secret engine is enabled and successfully configured.
+Since the status is `Success`, the MongoDB secret engine is enabled and successfully configured.
 You can use `kubectl describe secretengine -n <namepsace> <name>` to check the error events if any.

 ## Create MongoDB Role